Skip to main content

 GCSE Results Day will take place on Thursday 22 August 2024.

-The school is still holding examination certificates for a number of years and would like to pass them on where possible.
+The school is holding examination certificates for last summer (2023) and a number of years prior to that and would like to pass them on where possible.

 Former pupils are welcome to collect certificates by making an appointment with the Exams Officer (contact tonkin.j@risedale.org.uk).